MISSOURI SCHOOL OF DENTISTRY & ORAL HEALTH (MOSDOH)

 - Missouri was ranked 47th nationally in the percentage of residents visiting a dentist in a year (62.6%) *2

-- MOSDOH will be housed in a new 61,000 sq. ft.
-Interprofessional Education & Dentistry School Building.
+- MOSDOH is housed in the new, 62,000-square-foot Interprofessional Education & Dentistry School building.

-- Northeast Missouri Health Council and ATSU dental facilities will work together on ATSU Kirksville campus.
+- Northeast Missouri Health Council and ATSU dental facilities work together on ATSU’s Missouri campus.